the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 ## One-shot developer

 If you have chosen to use a high-concentrate developer as I have, then you will need to mix up a fresh batch each time.
+Do this after you have loaded your tank and are ready to develop.
+This is true for most developers.
+Below, I describe my process for using Ilford Ilfotec HC, although the advice applies equaly to any high concentrate 'syrup', such as Kodak HC-110.

 The Ilfotec HC guide tells you to make up a 'working solution'.
 It tells you that mixing direct from the concentrated 'syrup' is hard.
 I disagree with this advice.
 There is a way of working that allows you to keep your concentrate fresh while still mixing up directly each time.
-The rest of this section tells you how to do this.

 You should have a 100ml brown glass bottle, the sort that kids medicine comes in.
 As stated earlier, this needs to be completely clean.
 You need to fill this little bottle from the big bottle of concentrated developer.
 Be careful while doing this.
 Wear rubber gloves and work over a sink.
 Ideally use a larger plastic syringe with a short hose on the end.
 Once you have filled your little bottle you will draw from it to make up your one-shot developer.
-This leaves your big bottle on the shelf most of the time.
+This leaves your big bottle untouched on the shelf most of the time.
 Top it off with argon for long term storage.

 You do not need distilled water for the developer.
 Before you begin mixing a dev solution, you do need a pitcher of tap water at 20oC.
 I like to keep two 2 litre bottles of tapwater stored in a dark place in my house.
 This means I always have water at about 20oC ready to use whenever I need it.
 Alternatively you can adjust the temperature of your tapwater using boiling or chilled water from your fridge as required.
 It doesn't have to be exactly 20oC.
-Within 0.05oC is good enough for me.
+Within 0.5oC is good enough for me.

 Get your measuring jug labelled 'DEV' and make sure it is clean.
 Using your little syringe, draw out a full 10ml and empty into the 'DEV' measuring jug.
 Do the same again, to get 20ml of concentrated developer in your jug.
 Fill up your jug to 650ml using the water in your pitcher at 20oC.
 This is your 1:31 dev mix.
 Now you can 'wash out' your little syringe you used to draw the concentrate using this dev mix in the jug.
 Stir your dev mix thoroughly with a metal spoon or fork.

-Please note that you should mix up your developer only after loading you films in the tank. if you were to mix the dev before loading the tank, then there is a chance that developer solution could get onto the films accidentally, either from a surface or your hands.
+Please note that you should mix up your developer only after loading your films in the tank. if you were to mix the dev before loading the tank, then there is a chance that developer solution could get onto the films accidentally, either from a surface or your hands.
 This will of course spoil your negatives.

-# Develop the film
+# In the Lab - Developing the film

 You are still not quite ready to start developing!
 First, think ahead to where you are going to hang the films to dry.
 You need somewhere with at least 1.5m clearance from the ground that you can hang your negative clips from.
 When the films come out of the tank after development, make sure you know where they are going to go.
 I use a pair of metal kebab skewers pushed under stuff on top of a wardrobe.
 This gives me two rings on which I can hang the two negatives clips that result from developing two rolls of film in one go.
 It pays to think ahead at this stage.

 Secondly, are your premixed reusable chemicals in bottle at approximately the right temperature?
 I store mine in a place that is well below room temperature during the winter.
-I therefore move them to somewhere that is at room temperature several hours before I start developing.
+I move them to somewhere that is at room temperature several hours before I start developing and leave them there for a few hours.
 This allows them to get up the the right temperature.
+Room temperature is good enough.
 Only the dev solution needs to be at a more accurate temperature.
 The stopbath and fixer can be +/- 5oC of your dev solution.

 The development process is simply a series of liquids poured into your dev tank at timed intervals.
 These intervals are short and once you are ready, the entire process is over in less than 20 minutes.
 Assemble everything you need in one place...

-0. Your three mixed 1 litre HDPE chemical bottles (stopbath, fixer, wetting).
+0. Your three pre-mixed 1 litre HDPE chemical bottles (stopbath, fixer, wetting).
 0. Your three measuring jugs, stopbath, fixer and dev.
 The dev jug will already have your one-shot developer solution ready to use.
 0. The timer.
 0. The funnel.
 Make sure it is clean.
 0. The negative hanging clips.
 0. Your development tank loaded with films you are going to develop now.

 Pour the stopbath and fixer from their bottles into their jugs.
 You should now have all three jugs filled with the correct chemicals ready to use immediately.
 Leave the bottles for stopbath and fixer nearby, as you will be refilling them from the tank shortly.
+I put my funnel in the mouth of the stopbath bottle in preparation, since that is when it is first used.

 There are many articles and videos on the internet that show you how to perform the actual dev process.
 I will just provide a brief yet complete guide here.

 0. **Wash the films** - Fill your loaded tank up with pitcher water and put the lid on.
 Gently invert four times and leave for 1 min.
 While waiting, set your timer to the required dev time.
 When time is up, pour water away down the sink.
 0. **Developer** - Fill the tank with your dev solution from your 'DEV' measuring jug and then immediately start your timer and put the lid on.
 Gently invert the tank four times, then tap it a few times on your surface to dislodge any bubbles, then wait for 1 min.
 Once every further minute, do the same four inversions and tap until your timer goes off.
 When the timer goes off, pour the dev away and immediately go to the next step without delay.
 0. **Stopbath** - Immediately after you empty your tank of dev, pour in the stopbath from the 'STOPBATH' measuring jug and put the lid on.
 Invert the tank once and tap it.
 Set 4 minutes onto your timer, but don't start it.
-Pour the stopbath back into its bottle using the funnel.
+Without waiting, pour the stopbath back into its bottle using the funnel.
 This was a short step.
 Now go to the next step.
 0. **Fixer** - Fill the tank with the fixer from your 'FIXER' measuring jug.
 Put the lid on and start your timer.
 Same inversion process as dev:  Do four inversions and tap once a minute until your timer goes off.
 While waiting, rinse out your funnel.
 When time is up, pour the fixer back into its bottle using your funnel.
 Go to the next step.
 0. **Wash** - You will do a three stage wash known as the 'Ilford Archival Wash'.
 Fill the tank with pitcher water and invert 5 times.
 Empty and refill.
 10 inversions.
 Empty and refill.
 20 inversions.
 Don't skip this washing process.
 It is important that you get all the fixer out of the film to ensure the negatives will last a long time without degrading.
 Empty the third wash water out and go to the next step.
 0. **Wetting** - Pour in your wetting solution from your bottle marked 'WETTING'.
 There is no need to invert or wait here.
 Simply rinse your funnel and then pour the wetting solution back into its bottle.

 After the wetting agent, that's it, your films are developed!
 You can open the dev tank and have a look.
 This is always the exciting part, no matter how many film you develop!
 Has it worked?
 Any great photos?
 It is much more satisfying than simply copying files off a digital camera memory card.
 Here you have a real little picture, captured by the magic of silver and chemistry.

-# Dry the negatives
+## Dry the negatives

 To take the film out of the reels, simply hold the reel with your hand in the same place as you did when loading it.
 This time, twist it onto its side, so that your right hand is on the bottom.
 Twist your right hand clockwise, keeping your left still.
 This is similar to how you loaded the film.
 Push past the end stop.
 The reel will click open.